Pandinosaurus/viz-dnn-blobs-ocv/README.md

 # Presentation
 A tutorial to visualize with OpenCV the deep learning blobs generated with the OpenCV dnn module.
-This an increment of (https://github.com/Pandinosaurus/visualizeDnnBlobs).
+This is an increment of (https://github.com/Pandinosaurus/visualizeDnnBlobs).
 The new code now uses the recently added dnn::imagesFromBlob method.

 <a> <img src="./results/output0.jpg" align="center" height="25%" width="25%"> <img src="./results/output1.jpg" align="center" height="25%" width="25%"> <img src="./results/output2.jpg" align="center" height="25%" width="25%"> </a>